-A vitamin B12 deficiency is thought to be one of the leading nutrient deficiencies in the world, with a 2004 study showing that it’s a major health concern in many parts of the world, including the U.S, India, Mexico, Central and South America, and certain areas in Africa.
+A vitamin B12 deficiency is thought to be one of the leading nutrient deficiencies in the world, with a 2004 study showing that it’s a major health concern in many parts of the world, including the U.S, India, Mexico, Central America, South America and certain areas in Africa.
 (1) This is a big deal because vitamin B12 benefits so much of the body, and without it, those vitamin B12 benefits are lost.
 That’s why it’s important to get vitamin B12 foods into your diet.

 So what does it do?
 Vitamin B12 benefits your mood, energy level, memory, heart, skin, hair, digestion and more.
-Vitamin B12 is also an essential vitamin that’s crucial for addressing adrenal fatigue, multiple metabolic functions — including enzyme production, DNA synthesis and hormonal balance — and maintaining healthy nervous and cardiovascular systems.
+Vitamin B12 is also an essential vitamin for addressing adrenal fatigue, multiple metabolic functions — including enzyme production, DNA synthesis and hormonal balance — and maintaining healthy nervous and cardiovascular systems.